-The main procedural rules in cases of litigation, e.g., on jurisdiction and procedural stages, are set out in the GCPC, which applies to insurance disputes concerning any type of civil claims.
-The Court's jurisdiction and the procedure applicable to the insurance dispute's resolution are mainly determined based on the plaintiff's claim.
+The main procedural rules in cases of litigation (e.g., on jurisdiction and procedural stages) are set out in the GCPC, which applies to insurance disputes concerning any type of civil claims.
+The court's jurisdiction and the procedure applicable to the insurance dispute's resolution are mainly determined based on the plaintiff's claim.
 Usually, the nature of an insurance dispute is either civil or commercial, and for these kinds of disputes the 'ordinary procedure' applies.
-Thus, such disputes are subject to the jurisdiction of either the Magistrates' Courts (for disputes of minor monetary value, i.e., up to €20,000) or the Single-Member Courts of First Instance (for disputes up to €250,000) or the Multi-Member Courts of First Instance (for disputes exceeding €250,001).
-On the other hand, in cases of claims for damages arising out of traffic accidents from any kind of motor vehicle, the GCPC provides that the special procedure for motor vehicle disputes is applied by the above-mentioned Courts of First Instance.
-Finally, if a case qualifies as a 'labour dispute' (e.g., claims for supplementary pensions arising from group insurance policies), the competent Court shall apply the special procedure for labour disputes.
+Thus, disputes are subject to the jurisdiction of either the single-member courts of first instance (for disputes up to €250,000) or the multi-member courts of first instance (for disputes from any kind of motor vehicle, the GCPC provides that the special procedure for motor vehicle disputes is applied by the above-mentioned courts of first instance.
+Finally, if a case qualifies as a 'labour dispute' (e.g., claims for supplementary pensions arising from group insurance policies), the competent court shall apply the special procedure for labour disputes.

-Regardless of the procedure applied, any court judgment regarding a claim which exceeds the amount of €5,000 can be appealed before the competent Court of Appeals.
+Regardless of the procedure applied, any court judgment regarding a claim that exceeds the amount of €5,000 can be appealed before the competent Court of Appeals.
 The GCPC does not provide any restriction concerning the grounds on which an appeal may be filed, and these grounds may relate to procedural errors, errors in the application of the law, or errors relating to the assessment of the evidence, which can be attributed to the judgment of the Court of First Instance.
 Following the Second Instance stage, a judgement can only be appealed before the Supreme Court by means of a cassation appeal, the Supreme Court adjudicating solely on questions of law.

-One of the main principles of the GCPC is that each party bears the burden to prove its claims; in this regard, the claimant is normally obliged to present the facts and prove their case and allegations before the competent Court, whereas the defendant must prove the counter claims on which their defence is based.
+One of the main principles of the GCPC is that each party bears the burden to prove its claims; in this regard, the claimant is normally obliged to present the facts and prove their case and allegations before the competent court, whereas the defendant must prove the counter claims on which their defence is based.^[23]

 The GCPC provides for the following means of proof: admissions, inspections, expert reports, documentary evidence, the hearing of parties, witness statements, presumptions of fact and affidavits.
-According to the GCPC, as a rule, the court assesses the evidence freely and decides at its own discretion whether the statements made are true (pursuant to art.
-340 GCPC); it is explicitly provided, however, that certain means of proof have increased probative value (i.e., admissions, pursuant to art.
-352 GCPC, and documents, which produce full evidence pursuant to art.
-438 et seq., 441,445 GCPC).
-The rest of the provided means of proof are legally equivalent, so that it is for the Court to decide their evidential weight by assessing them freely.
+According to the GCPC, as a rule, the court assesses the evidence freely and decides at its own discretion whether the statements made are true (pursuant to Article 340 GCPC); it is explicitly provided, however, that certain means of proof have increased probative value (i.e., admissions, pursuant to Article 352 GCPC, and documents, which produce full evidence pursuant to Article 438 et seq., 441,445 GCPC).
+The rest of the provided means of proof are legally equivalent, so that it is for the court to decide their evidential weight by assessing them freely.^[24]

-The cost of the civil Court procedure includes the Court fees and the legal fees.
-The Court fees are determined in relation to the amount of the claim.
-The legal fees are regulated by Law no. 4194/2013 only as to their statutory minimum; the exact amount is determined by means of an agreement between the client and the lawyer.
-In the absence of such prior written agreement, the above-mentioned law determines the legal fees per procedural act, the rate of which is calculated as a percentage of the value of the subject matter of the proceedings.
-Following the finalisation of the Court proceedings, the defeated party is usually ordered by the Court to bear all fees and expenses relating to the proceedings, including the legal fees of the opponent.
+The cost of the civil court procedure includes the court fees and the legal fees.
+The court fees are determined in relation to the amount of the claim.
+The legal fees are regulated by Law No. 4194/2013 only as to their statutory minimum; the exact amount is determined by means of an agreement between the client and the lawyer.
+In the absence of a prior written agreement, the above-mentioned law determines the legal fees per procedural act, the rate of which is calculated as a percentage of the value of the subject matter of the proceedings.
+Following the finalisation of the court proceedings, the defeated party is usually ordered by the court to bear all fees and expenses relating to the proceedings, including the legal fees of the opponent.
 Litigation funding is not a common practice in Greece.